- Phone: (610)648-0707

 Is there a fee to for my child to participate in the Youth Ministry Program?

 No!
 There is no cost to attend the youth program; Covenant Presbyterian Church and youth fundraisers held throughout the year help to fund the Youth Ministry Program.
 However, students do pay a cost for activities outside the regular program, such as retreats, mission trips.
 For all activities, scholarships are available to students in need.
 The church welcomes donations for the program and its activities.
-You can donate by contacting the church office.

 Are there attendance requirements?